8 Types of LMS: Complete Guide to Major LMS Types

 Custom-built LMS solutions are developed from scratch.
 To meet the specific needs of an organization.
 These are also known as private labeled LMSs.

-Related Article: Difference Between White Label and Private Label LMS.
+Related Article: Difference between white label and private label LMS.

 Benefits:

-Benefits of Custom-built LMS
+Benefits of a Custom-built LMS

 Limitations:

-Limitations of Custom-built LMS
+Limitations of a Custom-built LMS

 Examples: